DFE-Digital/teaching-vacancies-design-history/app/posts/2021-03-15-application-journey-round-1.md

 On the application teachers expect to include their education and qualifications and other professional qualifications.

 > “With teaching, the gap in your service needs to be recorded.
-If i’ve had a year travelling, I need to record that.
+If I’ve had a year travelling, I need to record that.
 I need to say what I did.”

 As found in previous application research studies, some hiring staff anonymise applications before sharing them with the shortlisting panel.
 They either remove the information by deleting personal details on a copy of the application or by printing the application and detaching the parts that can identify an applicant.
 Some schools/ trusts do not follow this practice for a range of different reasons.
 They don’t believe this step is necessary, it hinders the process (as it prevents them from knowing whether the candidate has previously applied for a role at the school), they lack the tools to anonymise, or they need to review their recruitment practices.